firehawkvfx/firehawk/README.md

   git submodule update --init --recursive
   ```

 This provides a structure for your encrypted secrets and configuration, which exist outside of the firehawk submodule.
 The firehawk submodule is a public submodule, and it can exist as a fork or a clone.
-This allows the code to be shared will keeping configuration and secrets seperate.
+This allows the code to be shared while keeping configuration and secrets seperate.

-All these steps allow us to configure a setup in the 'dev' environment to test before you can deploy in the 'prod' environment, in a seperate folder.
+These steps allow us to configure a setup in the 'dev' environment to test before you can deploy in the 'prod' environment, in a seperate folder.
 You will have two versions of your infrastructure, we make changes in dev branches and test them before merging and deploying to production.

 - Download the latest deadline installer tar, and place the .tar file in the local firehawk/downloads folder.